 For example, let’s say you have a “reason” field that should be populated when someone gets disqualified and you have a validation rule to require it.
 If you’re trying to disqualify people from Marketo and you’re not also populating that Reason field, it’s going to break the sync because that validation rule is going to fire.
 You’ll see this in the activity log.

 Until you satisfy the validation rule criteria, your sync will keep breaking!

 Related: Troubleshoot many other common Marketo errors

 If your Salesforce team ever does work on profiles or your sharing hierarchy that affects Marketo, it could impact your sync.
 For example, if they suddenly take away access from Marketo, or they change Marketo’s place in a sharing hierarchy, it could affect how Marketo can interact with the people that it saw before the change occurred.

 Make sure you and your Salesforce administrator are communicating closely so that you know the changes are happening and you can watch for those changes in Marketo.

 So, What Next?

-My hope is that you’ll fall in love with your integration and get more out of both Marketo and Salesforce.
+My hope is that you’ll fall in love with your integration and get more out of both Marketo and Salesforce with an optimal integration where both help each other.
 After all, they’re married now … it’s time to make it work for long-lasting success!

 However, you may need more help or want to continue building up your knowledge of one or both systems.
 Here’s a few options to help you!